You are here: Counties -> Highland

 To the north at Kincraig is the Highland Wildlife Park, a must-visit attraction for all lovers of wildlife.

-Highland Tourist Information centre is situated in Grampian Road, Aviemore.
 Aviemore - at the heart of Britain's main winter sport area - developed from a small village into one of the most popular tourist destinations in the 1960s and has become a major inland resort.
-Today, Avimore offers good shopping and dining facilities, a theatre, a dry ski slope, a go-karting track and many other pursuits to discover.
+Today, Aviemore offers good shopping and dining facilities, a theatre, a dry ski slope, a go-karting track, and many other pursuits to discover.
+It is also home to a tourist information centre.
 From Aviemore, the Strathspey Steam Railway will take you on a nostalgic and scenic twenty mile round trip.

 North east lies Glenmore Forest Park, containing one of the few remaining areas of ancient Caledonian Pinewood in Scotland.
 At the heart of the forest is Loch Morlich Water-sports Centre.
 Features include way-marked trails, a visitor centre, the National Outdoor Training Centre at Glenmore Lodge and the Cairngorm Reindeer Centre.
 You can visit these beautiful creatures all year and events take place during November and December.